 I’d love to help you work through those fears in Define Your Style Lab.
 The other style students are coming up with great commitments to overcome their fears and move forward in their homes.
 Although decorating fears are personal, it’s really helpful to see other people share their fears and share ideas to overcome them.
 You’ll realize you’re not alone.

 And that’s just what we tackle in the first lesson.
 By the end of Define Your Style Lab, you’ll have a personalized decorating strategy to bring out your true style in your home.
-Get started today with the FREE 7-day Define Your Style email course.
+You can also read more about how to find your true decorating style here.